A person presents a breakdown of ad spend on a screen to a group seated around a table.

 2. Influencer Partnerships

-• Join forces and team up with influencers whose audience aligns with your brand.
+• Collaborate with influencers whose audience aligns with your brand.

 3. Sustainability Messaging